TRANSLATE THIS WEBSITE

 .

-The Unique Genius Call To Adventure” Live 3-Day Event
+The Unique Genius “Your Call To Adventure” Live 3-Day Event

-It’s October 15-17th in the mountains outside Los Angeles (details aren’t up yet).
-When I went to check out the site (PaliRetreat.com), I had fun doing some impromptu video…
+It’s October 15-17th in the mountains outside Los Angeles (YourCallToAdventure.com).
+When I went to check out the site I had fun doing some impromptu video…

 When was the last time you did archery?
 This is going to be a blast: